-- ext_Inpost (function) Function definition that needs to be called if the provided par_set is plausible in iteration emul_i of pipeline_obj.
-The used call signature is ext_Inpost(par_set, args, kwargs).
+- Inpost_fn (function) Function definition that needs to be called if the provided par_set is plausible in iteration emul_i of pipeline_obj.
+The used call signature is lnpost_fn(par_set, args, kwargs).
 All MPI ranks will call this function unless called within the worker_mode context manager. - pipeline_obj (Pipeline object) The instance of the Pipeline class that needs to be used for determining the validity of the proposed sampling step.

 - emul_i (int or None.
 Default: None) If int, number indicating the requested emulator iteration.
 If None, the last iteration of the emulator will be used. - unit_space (bool.
-Default: True) Bool determining whether or not the provided sample will be given in unit space. - hybrid (bool.
-Default: True) Bool determining whether or not the get_lnpost function should use the implausibility values of a given par_set as an additional prior.
+Default: False) Bool determining whether or not par_set will be given in unit space. - impl_prior (bool.
+Default: True) Bool determining whether or not the hybrid_lnpost() function should use the implausibility values of a given par_set as an additional prior. - par_dict (bool.
+Default: False) Bool determining whether or not par_set will be an array_like (False) or a dict (True).

-'''

-Returns get_Inpost (function) - Definition of the function get_Inpost (par_set, args, kwargs).
+Returns hybrid_Inpost (function) - Definition of the function hybrid_Inpost (par_set, args, kwargs).

-'''